-According to a TD Economics report for 2012 Canadians 60 years and over have accounted for about one third of all net job gains since July 2009.
+According to a TD Economics report Canadians 60 years and over have accounted for about one third of all net job gains since July 2009.
 Older Canadians are becoming an increasingly important part of the labour market.
 Companies, such as Merck Frosst Canada, AltaGas Limited, and Bethany Care Society are just some examples of Canadian companies that recognize the benefits of their experience and actively recruit older workers.

 There are many reasons that older Canadians return to and stay in the workforce.
 HRSD Canada estimates that approximately one third of all work arrangements are now “non-standard” which includes part-time and temporary work, and self-employment.
 These types of work arrangements are perfectly suited to those older workers as they move towards their retirement years.
 This type of employment is often referred to as bridge employment.

 With all this being said what kinds of jobs are being filled?
 And what are the best jobs for people over 50?
 Workhoppers recently reviewed the statistics and trends report published by HRSDC (COPS) Job openings 2011-2020, looking for openings in Canada’s fastest growing industries that do not require years of education.
 Many of these are flexible positions and available on a part time or temporary basis.

 Here are the best jobs over 50:

 With the highest number of job openings estimated at 204,093, jobs in this group that do not require too much training: Executive assistants, property administrators, purchasing agents, court officers (successful completion of physical fitness test required), conference and event planners.
 You do not need a special degree to be hired for these jobs but it helps if you are a great multitasker.

 Motor Vehicle and transit drivers: (projected job openings 177,017)

 Maybe you do not know how to drive a 6 wheeler.
 But driving a taxi, becoming a chauffeur, or doing deliveries are possible options.